Gorse

 © Queensland Government

-Native to Europe, gorse is a dense, thorny shrub that is now a major agricultural weed in Tasmania and parts of Victoria.
-Gorse is one of Australia's worst weeds because of its invasiveness, potential for spread, and economic and environmental impacts.
-Gorse thickets increase fire risk, provide shelter for pests, and dramatically reduce pasture stocking rates.
+Native to Europe, gorse is a dense, thorny shrub that is now a major agricultural invasive plant in Tasmania and parts of Victoria.
+Gorse is one of Australia's worst invasive plants because of its invasiveness, potential for spread, and economic and environmental impacts.
+Gorse thickets increase fire risk, provide shelter for invasive species, and dramatically reduce pasture stocking rates.

-Gorse is occasionally grown as a garden plant and could escape cultivation to become a serious pest in cooler parts of southern Queensland.
+Gorse is occasionally grown as a garden plant and could escape cultivation to become a serious problem in cooler parts of southern Queensland.

 Scientific name